markostanimirovic/juliette/README.md

 ````
 </details>

-With new NgRx syntax, less amount of code is needed to define actions and reducer.
+With new NgRx syntax, less amount of code is needed to define actions and reducers.
 Conditional
 branching for actions in the reducer is masked by the `on` operator, but it is still present.
 Let's now look at how the same example is implemented using Juliette handlers.